Counselling provision for clergy, their spouses / partners and dependent children, and licensed lay-workers.

 When to ask for help

 Ministers whose role is to care for others may find it difficult to ask for help, or to judge whether an issue justifies contacting a counsellor.
-If there is a dilemma, issue or situation which troubles you or a member of your family, then our Diocesan Counsellor would be glad to arrange an initial meeting to explore whether she could help.
+If there is a dilemma, issue or situation which troubles you or a member of your family, then our Diocesan Counsellor would be glad to arrange an initial conversation to explore whether she could help.

 Safety and trust